Rajshaw96/Linkbase-Captive-Login-Portal/README.md

 1. Configure API endpoints in `config.js`
 2. Update branding assets and logos for Linkbase
 3. Deploy to web server with HTTPS support
-4. Integrate with Linkbase captive portal infrastructure
+4. Integrate with HaloWiFi captive portal infrastructure
 5. Configure for Linkbase network requirements

 ## Authentication Flow